Europe can be an intimidating area of the world for travelers to tackle.

 Of course the popular cities, like Barcelona, Paris, Prague, Athens, Budapest, Lisbon, Madrid, and Venice are stunning and are definitely worth visiting.
 But there are plenty of other cities that offer similar experiences and charm, with less tourists.
 And the farther away from the touristy spots you go, the more affordable everything becomes.

 Try visiting Warsaw, Poland for a quaint Old Town full of history.
-Visit Riga, Latvia for amazing architecture and Sofia, Bulgaria for hearty food and friendly locals.
-Explore the mountains of Albania and Scotland in addition to the famous Alps.
+Visit Riga, Latvia for amazing architecture and Sofia, Bulgaria for hearty food and friendly locals, and explore the mountains of Albania - one of Europe's hidden gems.
 Venture away from the cities to the hidden small towns of Portugal, Spain, and Italy to find authentic local traditions.

 Europe is quite literally, packed to the brim with gorgeous places and amazing experiences waiting to happen.

 Always travel with an open mind, and don’t let money interfere with any of your travel goals.

 By following these tips, being prepared, and traveling intelligently, any country in Europe can be budget-friendly.

 Hello!
 I am a 25 year old from the USA with a knack for traveling on a budget.
 I fell in love with traveling while studying in Europe, and that love grew even more when I started volunteering abroad in South America.
 Since then, I've worked odd jobs and volunteered all over the globe while cultivating passions for hiking, wildlife photography, food, wine, animals, permaculture, and more!